chai-ravulu/goodworkhub-assignment/Scrapebot-README.md

 I started to get my hands dirty with some run of the mill python code about scraping.
 I was going in a direction of having the code scrape the relevant information when you supply it relevant websites.
 Some of the interesting challenges I faced when developing the psuedo code are:
    - Most of the example usecases tend to be static in a sense that if you supply websites then it will scrape the relevant information then I realized that this approach wouldn't scale in real life.
    - I refined my idea to have the code to get integrate with Search API like Bing to get the relevant websites dynamically.
    - Once we have that, I realized that all the websites will not have a standardized formating in having their grant information in their websites.
-We need something better and interesting to be intelligent
-     about scraping the relavant text from the websites that we hit.
+We need something better and interesting to be intelligent about scraping the relavant text from the websites that we hit.
    - I played around with some refinements in the code to have a Chat GPT 4 integration to extract the relevant information from the parsed website text to make our bot more intelligent.
 I didn't do this before and this is something new and very exciting for me.
    - I tried to have the code documented and included the explanation.
+I used LLMs for markdown formatting and help with the code.
 Please comment/reachout for any questions.

 ## Objective